Trepan-Debuggers/python3-trepan/README.rst

 ========

 This is a gdb-like debugger for Python.
 It is a rewrite of *pdb* from the ground up.
-I was disappointed with the flakiness, imprecision, and poor quality of coding, modularity, and level of documentation when I first looked at *pdb*.
+I was disappointed with the flakiness, imprecision, and poor quality of coding, modularity, and level of documentation when I first looked at *pdb*. (*pdb* has gotten better since then.
+But a full and complete debugger, is way more complex than what you'd expect from a Standard Python module; it requires a larger set of supporting packages too than is found in the Standard Python library).

 ``trepan3k`` is both a high-level debugger as well as a lower-level bytecode debugger inspector.
 The code understands a lot about byte